Zarryos/Micro-blogging-platform/README.md

 ## Contribute
 Even if this app shows only some basics, i'm always trying to improve and any feedback would be appreciated.
-If you find any issue or possible improvement with the code feel free to leave an issue, I'll always appreciate contibutor's point of view !
+If you find any issue or possible improvement with the code feel free to leave an [issue](https://github.com/Zarryos/Micro-blogging-platform/issues).
+I'll always appreciate contibutor's point of view !